sksamuel/hoplite/README.md

 `ConfigLoader().withFileExtensionMapping("conf", YamlParser)`

-### Supported Types
+### Decoders

-Hoplite will convert values in config files to many different JDK types.
-All the standard primitives are supported, along with collection types,
+Hoplite converts the raw value in config files to JDK types using instances of the `Decoder` interface.
+There are built in decoders for all the standard day to day types, such as primitives, dates, lists, sets, maps, enums, arrow types and so on.
+The full list is below:

 | JDK Type  | Conversion Notes |
 |---|---|